Anjok07/ultimatevocalremovergui/README.md

 - **Please Note:** Please install UVR to the main C:\ drive if you use the Windows installer.
 Installing UVR to a secondary drive will cause application instability.

+### MacOS Installation

+- The stand alone version will be coming soon!
+- If you wish to run UVR on MacOS at this time, you can manually install the UVR Mac build [here]( https://github.com/Anjok07/ultimatevocalremovergui/tree/uvr_5_5_MacOS)

-### Other Platforms
+### Linux Installation

-- MacOS: A fully compatible version for Mac is currently in the works and will be released soon.
-- Linux: Linux installs will need to be done manually.
-See the Manual install section for more information.
+- Linux installs will need to be done manually.
+See the Manual install section, or try the Mac Build above.

 ### Other Application Notes